Iconic Spitfire to land on Wearside

 A replica classic Spitfire has been loaned to the North East Land, Sea and Air Museum (NELSAM) in Washington.

-The beautiful single seat World War Two aircraft is on loan from the Spitfire Society, based in Devon.
-It is undergoing a two month’s of refurbishment by local expert Stuart Abbott of Stu-Art Aviation Furniture.
-It was chocks away, then transported on a low loader lorry from the museum to the Stu-Art workshop in Gateshead.
+The beautiful single seat Second World War aircraft is on loan from the Spitfire Society, based in Devon.
+It is undergoing two months of refurbishment by Stuart Abbott, of Stu-Art Aviation Furniture.

-When work on the refurbishment is complete, the aircraft will take centre stage in the new combat aviation exhibition at the museum later this year.
-It will be on display before Battle of Britain Day, which is held annually on the third Sunday in September.
+When work is complete, the aircraft will take centre stage in the new combat aviation exhibition at the museum later this year.

-The display will also feature a World War One fighter plane, the Morane-Sauliner Type N, flown by Sunderland flying ace Claude Ridley.
-There will also be an Argentinian Pucará fighter from the 1982 Falklands conflict.
+The display will also feature a First World War fighter plane, the Morane-Sauliner Type N, flown by Sunderland flying ace Claude Ridley.